blainp/Behavioral-Biometric-Identification-Using-MIDI-Keyboard-Performance-Signatures/README.md

-# Behavioural Biometric Identification Using MIDI Keyboard Performance Signatures
+# Machine Learning Behavioural Biometric Identification Using MIDI Keyboard Performance Signatures

 This repository contains the feature extraction pipeline, machine learning models, and inference system for a behavioural biometric authentication system based on MIDI keyboard performance data.